 Carnegie quotes former Harvard president Charles W. Eliot, as saying, “There is no mystery about successful business.…Exclusive attention to the person who is speaking to you is very important.
 Nothing else is so flattering as that.”

 Whether it is listening with great attention to a client or your partner, good listening goes a long way in improving your likability.

 Now, I know there are leaders who say they don’t want to be liked.
 They see it as a sign of weakness.
 They want to be respected or even feared.

 It turns out you can be respected and liked.
 In fact, in terms of motivating people, being likable and approachable produces better, more long-lasting results than being feared.

 Being likable doesn’t mean that you’re a doormat, it means that you fully engage, listen and show your sincere interest in people.

-This week, think about the one skill or behavior you could use to become more likable.
+As I teach my clients, I urge you to think about one skill or behavior you can develop to become more likable.
 Try putting this one behavior into practice over the next 30 days and watch the results.